Clery Act Compliance

 Timely Warning: An announcement required by the Federal Clery Act, called a “Crime Notice” at Indiana University, and issued via the IU Notify System to inform an affected campus community of Clery Act Crimes when a reported crime may pose a serious or continuing threat to the affected campus and surrounding community.

 Missing Student Notification: A notification, following a determination by IUPD that a student has been missing for 24 hours, issued to a student’s designated confidential contact, parent or legal guardian, and the local law enforcement agency with jurisdiction.
-Although the Clery Act requires a Missing Student Notification only for students who reside in on-campus housing, Indiana University issues Missing Student Notifications and implements the protocol identified in Section D.7., irrespective of place of residence.
+Although the Clery Act requires a Missing Student Notification only for students who reside in on-campus housing, Indiana University issues Missing Student Notifications and implements the protocol identified in Section D.7., irrespective of place of residence if the student is under 18 and not emancipated.

 Clery Geography Map: For each Indiana University campus, a map depicting the Core Campus and surrounding area that identifies On-Campus Property, Non-Campus Property, Public Property, and Patrol Jurisdiction.

-School-Sponsored Trips: All university-sponsored, short-stay “away” trips of more than one night for any of its students.
+School-Sponsored Trips: All university-sponsored, short-stay “away” trips for five or more nights for any of its students.
 If the university sponsors student travel on an overnight trip every year and the students stay in the same hotel each year, IU must include portions of the hotel in its report of non-campus geography.

 Pastoral Counselor: An employee of an institution who is associated with a religious order or denomination, recognized by that religious order or denomination as someone who provides confidential counseling and who is functioning within the scope of that recognition as a pastoral counselor.
 As of the initial publication of this policy, Indiana University does not employ pastoral counselors.